chethuchethana41-sys/data-analyst-projects/README.md

 ## Executive Summary

-This project presents a complete sales performance analysis solution developed using Microsoft Power BI.
-The dashboard transforms raw transactional sales data into meaningful business intelligence, enabling decision-makers to monitor performance, identify growth opportunities, and improve profitability.
+This project delivers an end-to-end sales analytics solution built using Microsoft Excel and Power Query to transform raw transactional data into actionable business insights through an interactive dashboard.

-The analysis focuses on key performance indicators including total sales, profit, product performance, regional trends, and customer distribution.
-The dashboard provides an intuitive, interactive interface that allows users to explore data dynamically and gain actionable insights.
+The dataset consisted of 1,000,000+ sales transaction records, including product, customer, region, and time-based information.
+The primary objective was to design a dashboard that enables stakeholders to monitor performance, identify trends, and make data-driven business decisions efficiently.

-This project demonstrates practical skills in data modeling, business intelligence development, data visualization, and analytical storytelling.
+Through structured data preparation, KPI development, and dashboard visualization, the project significantly improved reporting clarity, reduced manual analysis effort, and enabled faster decision-making.
 ---

 ## Dashboard Preview